4yu5h-crtl/4yu5h-crtl/README.md

 🤝 I’m looking for help with: Drone flight controllers and PID Tuning.

-🌱 I’m currently exploring: "Vibe-coding"- using tools like Cursor powered by LLMs to&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;build and prototype faster.
+🌱 I’m currently exploring: "Vibe-coding"- using tools like Cursor powered by LLMs to &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;build and prototype faster.

 💬 Ask me about: Robotics, AI Art, Embedded ML, and creative tech builds.